eliotsykes/gitbook-plugin-markrundown/README.md

 - may zip up folders for distribution with your book
 - can do anything else you can code

-Currently Markrundown requires use with [gitbook](https://github.com/GitbookIO/gitbook) (although the syntax can be adapted to be used in other markdown parsing applications).
+Currently Markrundown requires use with [gitbook](https://github.com/GitbookIO/gitbook) (although there's nothing stopping the syntax being used in other markdown parsers to produce runnable markdown).

 ## Installation